 - I took part in the 50th International Calligraphy Exhibit in Tokyo.

 - Heart Sutra: Acceptance - Shodo Seminar in Berlin.

 - Gam Gam Kosher restaurant in Venice, right on the border to the "Old Ghetto".

 - Frary's Mediterranean restaurant in Venice.

 - Meet me Halfway - A nice Persian deli in Berlin

 - Birra - an italian craft beer place in ...
 Berlin?!

 Well... this year I did not travel that much.
-Basically I visited only Venice and Vienna (both places I had already visited many times in the past).
+Basically, I visited only Venice and Vienna (both places I had already visited many times in the past).
 And Berlin.
-Spent really a lot of time in Berlin... hopefully next year will be a bit better for travelling.
+Spent really a lot of time in Berlin... hopefully, next year will be a bit better for traveling.

-One "place" that surely deserve a mention, though is...
+One "place" that surely deserves a mention, though is...
 IKSK - (Institut für Körperforschung und sexuelle Kultur)

 New category: Best Instagram find Katze